John Scott (sheriff): Personal life

 Scott is married to Alice Scott, who is a retired Captain with the L.A.
 County Sheriff's Department.
-Scott has four adult children.
-2 with current wife Alice Scott (Benjamin, and Wesley) and 2 with previous wife Elaine Scott (John (aka JD) and Michael).
+Scott has four adult children: 2 with current wife Alice Scott (Benjamin and Wesley) and 2 with former wife Elaine Scott (John, aka JD and Michael).
 When Scott is off duty, he enjoys skiing, traveling, reading, and various family activities.
-And he has been a collector of antique vehicles all his life.
-Specifically the 1957 Chevy Bel Air.
+He has been a collector of antique vehicles all his life, specifically the 1957 Chevy Bel Air.